RPDeshaies/chrome-shark/README.md

 #Chrome-Shark#
 ###The best tool to cast Grooveshark on your TV###

-This is my first Github project and is still ongoing.
-I'll publish my first version of the script very soon !
+This is my first Github project and it is still ongoing.

+I'll publish my first version of the script very soon so that everyone enjoys Grooveshark and their TV :) !